 Student participants will earn a $5500 stipend (before taxes, paid in installments), and will be housed within walking distance of the university with housing provided by the program.
 In addition, up to $500 in travel costs to Philadelphia may be eligible for reimbursement.
 Philadelphia is an exciting place to live for the summer, with many social and recreational activities.

 Focus: Nanoscale research opportunities across a wide range of disciplines from materials science, mechanical engineering, chemistry, physics, biology, bioengineering, physiology, chemical engineering and electrical engineering.

-Dates: May 29 – August 3, 2018 (You must be able to participate in the program in its entirety; these dates are not flexible.
-You will also be invited to present your research at the NNCI REU Convocation at NC State University on August 6-7, 2018.)
+Dates: May 28 – August 2, 2019 (You must be able to participate in the program in its entirety; these dates are not flexible.)
+Students may have the option to conduct research for an extra week after August 2 and present their research at the NNCI REU Convocation at Cornell University, August 11-13, 2019.

 Location: University of Pennsylvania, Singh Center for Nanotechnology in Philadelphia, Pennsylvania

 Eligibility: You must be an enrolled undergraduate student, who will not graduate before the summer program ends.
-Students enrolled in the University of Pennsylvania are NOT eligible to apply (Penn students looking for summer research opportunities are encouraged to look at http://www.pathwaystoscience.org/
+Students enrolled in the University of Pennsylvania are NOT eligible to apply (Penn students looking for summer research opportunities are encouraged to look at Pathways to Science.)

 You must be a U.S. citizen or permanent resident to participate in this program.